FlashInvaders, Pokémon Go, and Geocaching encourage you to explore and interact with the world around you.

 Cellular Data is Critical

-Both games are based on GPS, so you will need to make sure you have cellular data wherever you are.
+All three games are based on GPS, so you will need to make sure you have cellular data wherever you are.
 We are on the T-Mobile Magenta MAX plan that provides 5GB of high-speed data in over 215 countries and destinations.
 It works great when we travel.
-However, it’s a U.S. plan, and when we use too much overseas data relative to U.S. data, T-Mobile gets annoyed and sends us nasty messages.
-If you’re not careful, they will shut you down and you don’t want that.
+However, it’s a U.S. plan, and when we use too much overseas data relative to U.S. data, T-Mobile gets annoyed and sends us nasty messages, threatening to cut us off.
+If you’re not careful, they could shut you down and you don’t want that.
 So this plan will not work if you’re traveling more than a month or two.
 We had to find another solution.

 Airalo to the rescue!
 Airalo is the world’s first eSIM store that solves the pain of high roaming bills by giving you access to 200+ eSIMs (digital SIM cards) globally at affordable prices.
 They offer loads of plans for different regions in a size to fit your trip.
 And since they’re eSIMs, you don’t need to run to phone stores to buy them.
 Just download the Airalo app to get started.